-Join us for the fourth iteration of HackHarvard, a 36-hour hackathon hosted on Harvard University's historic campus.
+Join us for the fifth iteration of HackHarvard, a 36-hour hackathon hosted on Harvard University's historic campus.
 This year our theme is Bold Strokes.

 Da Vinci was a masterful engineer, inventor of countless machines, but his story is incomplete without mentioning his arguably more famous contributions to art with paintings like the Mona Lisa and The Last Supper.
 Benjamin Franklin is best known as a prolific writer and Founding Father of the United States, but before government he made significant discoveries in electricity as a scientist.